 What do you do when you're not writing?

 I love to read, go to the movies, and spend time with my family.
 I've got three children and seven grandchildren all living close by, and my parents, brothers, and sisters and their families are mostly still here in Idaho.
 I genuinely like every one of my five siblings and have to give my parents credit for that.

-Although I'm kind of the sit-curled-up-with-a-good-book type, I attempt to get in some exercise now and then.
-My husband and I enjoy walking and get out at least four or five times a week.
-My son has recently reintroduced me to bike riding, something I loved as a child and still do.
-Boise is a great place for both walking and biking.
+Although I'm kind of the sit-curled-up-with-a-good-book type, I attempt to exercise now and then.
+My husband and I enjoy walking and biking, and Boise is a perfect place for both.